Unpardonable Sin

 under assault by the Messiah but from without, not from within.
 The satanic

-realm was not experiencing civil war but, instead, an invasion by the kingdom
+realm was not experiencing civil war.
+Instead, it was being invaded by the

 In the parable, Jesus is the “mighty one”

-who is able to plunder Satan’s “goods” - Men and women enslaved under
+authorized to plunder Satan’s “goods,” men and women who were enslaved

-sin and disease.
-John the Baptist predicted one “mightier” than he would
+under sin and disease.
+John the Baptist predicted that one “mightier” than

 The Greek verb translated “blaspheme”

 means “to defame, revile, slander.”
-According to Jesus, his opponents committed
+According to Jesus, his opponents “blasphemed”

-attribution of the source of his deeds to Satan.
-Not only did his accusers
+the Holy Spirit by attributing the source of his power to Satan.
+Not only did they

-refuse to acknowledge the obvious, but also attributed his deeds to the power
+refuse to acknowledge the obvious, but they had also committed blasphemy of the worst

 At this point, Matthew adds - “But